nazarbaklanov/taxi-service/README.md

 - In project used pattern of Dependency Injector.

 ## Instructions for run project:
-- Configure TomСat (root's field must be "/").
+- Configure TomСat.
-- Copy, paste and run the script from this file src/main/resources/init_db.sql into MySQL.
+- Copy, paste and run the script from this file `src/main/resources/init_db.sql into MySQL`.
-- In order to connect to the database it is necessary to add current data in the following fields URL, USERNAME, PASSWORD, JDBC_DRIVER in this file src/main/java/taxi/util/ConnectionUtil.java.
+- In order to connect to the database it is necessary to add current data in the following fields `URL, USERNAME, PASSWORD, JDBC_DRIVER` in this file `src/main/java/taxi/util/ConnectionUtil.java`.
 - Add configurations in TomCat Server.
 - Start the project.

-## You can test the APP using the browser of your PC.
-Click on the link: [*--> link*](https://service-taxi-nba.herokuapp.com)
+- **Also you can test the APP using the browser of your PC.
+Click on the link: [*--> link*](https://service-taxi-nba.herokuapp.com)**